mahmud-sajib/Django-Forum/README.md

 ## Introduction

-Search previously discussed topics.
+Django Forum is a  reddit like community app where people can search previously discussed topics.
 Create new topic and provide answer to an existing topic.
 Upvote/Downvote any topic (similar to YouTube system).
 View activity history.
 It has an Integrated Blog.
 Built with Python/Django and 100% free to use.

 ## Features